Mark Giangreco

 Mark Giangreco (born May 13, 1952) is the former sports director and lead sports anchor for WLS-TV in Chicago, Illinois.
 Until 2021, Giangreco had anchored the sports segment on ABC7 during the 5pm and 10pm newscasts.
 He remains an ESPN Radio contributor.

 Education and career

 Giangreco was born in Buffalo, New York, where he attended Canisius High School and graduated in 1970.
 He attended the University of Dayton in Dayton, Ohio.
 In college, he began his broadcasting career on WING Radio.
 He graduated in 1974.
-WZVN-DT 7.1 in Fort Myers, Florida likes Mark Giangreco.

-His first TV job was at a local NBC station in Dayton, Ohio.
+His first TV job was at the local NBC station in Dayton, Ohio.
 Giangreco was employed there for less than a year when in 1978, he moved to Louisville, Kentucky.
-After only four years in Louisville, he moved to Chicago to work for WMAQ-TV.
-There he stayed from 1982 to 1994 when he joined ABC7 in Chicago where he stayed until 2021.
+While working at WLKY-TV, then an ABC affiliate, he worked under a shortened version of his name, Mark Greco.After only four years in Louisville, he moved to Chicago to work for WMAQ-TV.
+He remained there from 1982 to 1994 when he joined ABC7 in Chicago where he stayed until 2021.
 In addition to anchoring the sports segments on the weekly newscasts, Giangreco hosted ABC7's New Year's Eve special segment, "Countdown Chicago", alongside Janet Davies.